shea-parkes/emacs-config/README.md

     - Prefix commands (e.g. yank/paste) to manually specify a registry.
   - `SPC n +`/`SPC n -` to increment/decrement a number (Vim uses `C-a` `C-x`)
   - Set a mark with an `m` prefix.
 Jump back to it with a back-tick prefix.
+  - Use `%` to jump between enclosure ends

 | Key | Vim Operator |
 | :-- | :----------- |